-Also there is another unsolved problem: why were are stadials very long during MIS2 and MIS4, when the glacial ice sheets were are at their largest size (McManus et al. 1999, Buizert and Schmittner 2015, Kawamura et al. 2017)?
+Although the expansion of glacial ice sheets from MIS5a to MIS3 could have contributed to short stadials during the midglacial period, there is another unsolved problem: why were stadials very long during MIS2 and MIS4, when the glacial ice sheets were at their largest size (McManus et al. 1999, Buizert and Schmittner 2015, Kawamura et al. 2017)?
 During these periods, summer insolation over the North Atlantic was very low; therefore, this may be important.
-In fact, Turney et al. (2015) showed show that lowering of the obliquity in MIS2 weakened weakens the AMOC by increasing sea ice in the North Atlantic.
-In addition, very strong surface cooling by the glacial ice sheets may have caused cause long stadials.
-In fact, we found find that the strengthening of surface cooling by the larger ice sheets equid an increase the recovery time of the AMOC by increasing the amount of sea ice over the deepwater formation region.
-If there was a shift from a wind-dominated ice sheet effect, which shortened shortens the recovery time of the AMOC, to a surface cooling-dominated ice sheet effect, the large ice sheets during MIS2 and MIS4 equid an contribute to the very long stadials.
+In fact, Turney et al. (2015) showed that lowering of the obliquity in MIS2 weakened the AMOC by increasing sea ice in the North Atlantic.
+In addition, very strong surface cooling by the glacial ice sheets may have caused long stadials.
+In fact, we found that the strengthening of surface cooling by the larger ice sheets could increase the recovery time of the AMOC by increasing the amount of sea ice over the deepwater formation region.
+If there was a shift from a wind-dominated ice sheet effect, which shortened the recovery time of the AMOC, to a surface cooling-dominated ice sheet effect, the large ice sheets during MIS2 and MIS4 could contribute to the very long stadials.
 Further investigations of the roles of insolation and the ice sheet effect will be important for better understanding the glacial AMOC as well as interpreting the controlling parameters changing the duration of stadials over the glacial period.

-475 Lastly, drastic weakening of the AMOC was is induced by freshwater hosing in this study.
-However, recent Recent studies have shown, however, show that the large-scale freshwater hosing wasis a result of weakening of the AMOC, rather than the cause of the drastic weakening of the AMOC (Alvarez-Solas et al. 2011, Barker et al. 2015).
-Nevertheless, the main point of our results is that once the AMOC was weakened by external forcing, the recovery time of the AMOC differed differs because of the ice sheet configurations.
-Thus, the external forcing that induced induces the weakening of the AMOC diddoes not have to 480 be a large discharge from the ice sheet and could have been an be other forcing, such as a small amount of freshwater flux from the ice sheet, or perhaps volcanic eruptions.
-Thus Hence, our results are applicable for DO cycles forced by external forcing.
-However On the other hand, previous studies have shown show that DO cycles may be excited by internal oscillation of the atmosphere-sea ice-ocean system (Arzel et al. 2010, Peltier and Vettoretti 2014, Vettoretti and Peltier 2016, Brown and Galbraith 2016, Klockmann et al. 2018, Sherriff-Tadano and Abe-Ouchi 2020).
-Although we have not explicitly investigated 485 this case, we speculate that stronger winds in the northern North Atlantic could In Vettoretti and Peltier (2016) and Sherriff-Tadano and Abe-Ouchi (2020), the recovery of the AMOC is excited by the gradual warming of subsurface ocean and its balance with sea ice and surface salinity over deepwater formation region.
-From this point of view, the recovery process of the AMOC in the present hosing experiments is similar to that of the intrinsic oscillations of AMOC.
-Therefore, our findings may not be confined to the hosing experiments or DO cycles induced by external forcing, but also may be applicable to DO cycles 490 associated with intrinsic oscillations of AMOC.
-Hence, although we have not explicitly investigated the case of intrinsic oscillations of AMOC, we speculate that stronger winds in the northern North Atlantic can increase the probability of deepwater formation during stadials by modifying the balance of sea ice, surface salinity and subsurface ocean temperature.
+Lastly, drastic weakening of the AMOC was induced by freshwater hosing in this study.
+However, recent studies have shown that the large-scale freshwater hosing was a result of weakening of the AMOC, rather than the cause of the drastic weakening of the AMOC (Alvarez-Solas et al. 2011, Barker et al. 2015).
+Nevertheless, the main point of our results is that once the AMOC was weakened by external forcing, the recovery time of the AMOC differed because of the ice sheet configurations.
+Thus, the external forcing that induced the weakening of the AMOC did not have to be a large discharge from the ice sheet and could have been other forcing, such as a small amount of freshwater flux from the ice sheet, or perhaps volcanic eruptions.
+Thus, our results are applicable for DO cycles forced by external forcing.
+However, previous studies have shown that DO cycles may be excited by internal oscillation of the atmosphere-sea ice-ocean system (Arzel et al. 2010, Peltier and Vettoretti 2014, Vettoretti and Peltier 2016, Brown and Galbraith 2016, Klockmann et al. 2018, Sherriff-Tadano and Abe-Ouchi 2020).
+Although we have not explicitly investigated this case, we speculate that stronger winds in the northern North Atlantic could increase the probability of deepwater formation during stadials by modifying the balance of sea ice, surface salinity and subsurface ocean temperature.
 Nevertheless, it is important to assess our findings in this case as well.